1. Types of assessable fees (e.g., for search, review, duplication) and levels or limitations on fees

 Under certain circumstances, agencies and political subdivisions “may also charge and collect the cost of staff time associated with complying with a request for a copy of a public record.”
 1 V.S.A. § 316(c).
 These costs may be recovered if: “(1) the time directly involved in complying with the request exceeds 30 minutes; (2) the agency agrees to create a public record; or (3) the agency agrees to provide the public record in a nonstandard format and the time directly involved in complying with the request exceeds 30 minutes.”
 Id.
 Where a request for public records is subject to staff time charges, the agency may require that the request be made in writing and that the charges be prepaid.
 Id.

 Fees Limited to Cost: A public body may impose a “reasonable charge not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for the requested records.”
 A public body may not “impose any extraneous, intermediary, or surplus fees or expenses to recoup the general costs associated with creating or maintaining records or transacting the general business of the public body.”
 Va.
 Code Ann. § 2.2-3704.F.
 These limits apply equally to records maintained on a computer or other data processing system.
 Va.
 Code Ann. § 2.2-3704(G); see generally 1989 Va.
 Op.
 Att’y.
 Gen. 12 (February 21, 1989) (Town may not charge newspaper reporter for the salary of town employee whose sole function for the time charged was to watch the reporter as he inspected the minutes of the town council).
-Note the special provision in the Act for the costs of creating certain topographical maps, harkening back to processes that have been largely replaced by the availability of electronic mapping.
+Note the special provision in the Act for the costs of creating topographical maps from geographical information systems, a process that has been largely replaced by the availability of electronic mapping.
 Va.
 Code Ann. § 2.2-3704.F.

 Estimates: An advance cost estimate must be provided if requested by the citizen.
 Va.
 Code Ann. § 2.2-3704.F.

 No fees may be charged merely for inspection or locating of public records, other than for certain customized requests.
 RCW 42.56.120.
-An agency may impose a reasonable charge for providing copies “which charges shall not exceed the amount necessary to reimburse the agency . . . for its actual costs directly incident to such copying.”
+An agency may impose a reasonable charge for providing copies “which . . . shall not exceed the amount necessary to reimburse the agency . . . for its actual costs directly incident to such copying.”
 Id.

 The Freedom of Information Act permits each public body to "establish fees reasonably calculated to reimburse it for its actual cost in making reproductions of such records."
 W. Va.
 Code § 29B-1-3(e).
 Moreover, a public body "may . . . provide for reasonable limitations as to the hours and methods of viewing and cost of copying, but in no circumstances may these limitations be used so as to prevent a person from access to the records."
 Richardson v.
 Town of Kimball, 340 S.E.2d at 583 n.2 (1986).
 Considering the broad public policy favoring disclosure of government information as a means of furthering core democratic principles, "the actual cost of reproduction" should be narrowly construed.
 Such a construction would limit the per page cost to that which is comparable to commercial copying charges.